The translation of this document is outdated.

 1) shall be responsible for the organisation of work of local

-government institutions that are included in the administration
+government authorities that are included in the administration

 and for the approval of the by-laws of local government

-well as if it has been provided for in the by-law of the local
+and also if it has been provided for in the by-laws of the local

 government, shall appoint to and remove from the office the